bahrus/xtal-element/README.md

 If a XtalPattern-based web component's main template is not provided within, the web component will sit there, displaying the light children, until the consumer of each instance passes in a "mainTemplate" property of type HTMLTemplateElement.
 "Lookless / white label components" taken to the extreme.

-More pragmatically, perhaps, a web component built with xtal-element, using the XtalPattern, can have a default view, which can be overriden by the consumer.
+More pragmatically, perhaps, a web component built with xtal-element, using the XtalPattern, can have a default view, which can be overridden by the consumer.
 This allows the same logic to be used, but with a user supplied variation of what is desired.

 For this scenario, XtalPattern uses attribute name "byo-m-t" -- bring your own main template, to signify this.
 This property blocks passing in the internally defined template view, as it is expecting the mainTemplate property to be passed in.